abbyfleming/abbyfleming.github.io/_posts/2020-07-08-questions-to-ask-during-an-interview.md

 ### What does “moving up” look like?
 Is there a plan in place to help developers grow?

 Listen closely for red flags.
-This a bit of a trick question. 😬 There are some fabulous senior engineers that are also great leaders, but keep in mind that leadership & development skills are *completely different*.
-If you're interested in leadership, be sure to specifically ask about growing as a leader as well.
+This a bit of a trick question. 😬 There are some amazing senior engineers that are also great leaders, but keep in mind that leadership & development skills are *completely different*.
+Having "senior" in the title doesn't automatically make you a great leader.
+(Ouch) If you're interested in leadership, be sure to specifically ask about personal and leadership development.

 Related questions:
 * What would it look like to move from a junior position to mid-level position?
 * How often will I receive feedback or reviews?
+* Are there [1:1s](https://wavelength.asana.com/workstyle-what-is-a-1-1/)?
+How often are they?
+(If the answer is rarely, run quickly! 🚩)

 ### All teams experience conflict.
 It can be healthy or unhealthy.
 Can you talk about how the team handles conflict?